-Add Borders allows you to add a predefined border to the displayed image.
+Add Borders allows you to add one or more predefined borders to the displayed image.
 To add a border:

-- 1. Use ▼ to select Add Borders, then press Menu OK. - 2.
-Use ▲▼ to select a border type and preview the effect it has on the image. - Cancel-Returns to the Design Gallery Menu without saving changes. - Soft Edge-Applies a soft, vignetted frame to the image. - Inset Border-Image extends beyond the inset frame. - Oval-Adds an oval matte border with beveled edges. - Circle-Adds a circular matte border with beveled edges. - Rectangle-Adds a rectangular matte border with sharp corners. - Rounded Rectangle-Uses a rectangle with soft corners for the matte border. - Square-Adds a square matte border with beveled edges. - 3.
-Press Menu / OK to select the border and display the Creative sub-menu.
-Follow the on-camera instructions to adjust the border. - 4.
-Press Menu of to save a copy of the image with the specified border and return to the Design Gallery Menu.
-Press to exit without saving and return to the Add Borders sub-menu.
+- 1. Use \checkmark to select \square Add Borders, then press $\frac{Menu}{OK}$. - 2.
+Use \blacktriangle to select a border type and preview the effect it has on the image. - Cancel-Returns to the Design Gallery Menu without saving changes. - Soft Edge-Applies a soft, vignetted frame to the image. - Inset Border-Image extends beyond the inset frame. - Oval-Adds an oval matte border with beveled edges. - Circle-Adds a circular matte border with beveled edges. - Rectangle-Adds a rectangular matte border with sharp corners. - Rounded Rectangle-Uses a rectangle with soft corners for the matte border. - Square-Adds a square matte border with beveled edges. - 3.
+Press Menu OK to select the border and display the Creative sub-menu.
+Follow the on-camera instructions to adjust the border. - Press ^{Menu}{OK} to save a copy of the image with the specified border and return to the Design Gallery Menu.
+Press □ / □ to exit without saving and return to the Add Borders sub-menu.